-TD Ameritrade and Robinhood are the best US-based online brokers in 2021.
+TD Ameritrade and Robinhood are the best US-based online brokers.
 TD Ameritrade is the leading US-based stockbroker with an excellent trading platform.
 It has a banking history, a presence on a stock exchange, and competitive fees.
 We recommend it for experienced and beginner traders as it offers reliable learning resources and professional tools.

 Robinhood is the leading online platform for traders in the United States.
 It is a good choice for active traders and long-term investors because of its excellent mobile app and fee structure.
 We recommend Robinhood for experienced traders based in the USA.